-- 1. Calls upon States, in a position to do so, to spare no effort in cooperating and facilitating the execution of the research, development, trials and demonstrations (RDT&D) programme in close cooperation with States with limited resources; - 2.
-Invites the cooperation of the international organizations concerned, users and service providers for the execution of the above-mentioned programme in favour of States with limited resources; - 3.
-Requests the Council, as a matter of high priority within the budget adopted by the Assembly, to ensure that adequate resources are made available to the ICAO Regional Offices, particularly those which are accredited to the developing States, taking into account the increased support they will be called upon to provide to the regional planning and implementation groups, which are the main bodies for the regional planning of the transition to the ICAO CNS/ATM systems; - 4.
-Further requests the Council to continue to urge States, international organizations and financial institutions to mobilize resources in order to assist States requiring technical cooperation in the planning and implementation of the ICAO CNS/ATM systems; and - 5.
-Urges the Council to continue considering without delay the economic, institutional, legal and strategic aspects related to the implementation of the ICAO CNS/ATM systems.
+- 5. Calls upon States, in a position to do so, and Invites international organizations concerned, users and service providers to: - a) spare no effort in cooperating and facilitating the execution of the research, development, trials and demonstrations (RDT&D) programme in close cooperation with States with limited resources; and - b) validate the concept components identified in the Global ATM Operational Concept. - 6.
+Requests the Council, as a matter of high priority within the budget adopted by the Assembly, to ensure that adequate resources are made available to the ICAO Regional Offices, particularly those which are accredited to the developing States, taking into account the increased support they will be called upon to provide to the regional planning and implementation groups, which are the main bodies for the regional planning of the transition to the ICAO CNS/ATM systems; and - 7.
+Further requests the Council to continue to urge States, international organizations and financial institutions to mobilize resources in order to assist States requiring technical cooperation in the planning and implementation of the ICAO CNS/ATM systems.